1960 portrait of dolly ahrens

 A 1971 newspaper article in the Des Moines Register illustrated how much Dolly provided the foundation for her and Claude’s reputation as hospitable enthusiastic party givers.
 Dolly played an important role in Claude’s work by entertaining and always acting as the willing hostess when he invited salespeople or clients to Grinnell.
 The article described her as serving meals to groups ranging from 78 family members for a Christmas dinner, to 91 P.E.O.’s and their husbands for a sit-down dinner, to 250 conventioneers for an indoor-outdoor business dinner.
 In the article she told the reporter that she enjoyed feeding large groups, and demonstrated how her house was set up for entertaining.

 Dolly was very down-to-earth and had the gift of treating people the same no matter who they were.
 She always tried to help those in need.
 Dolly was Claude’s “rock,” the one he always leaned on and depended on to be there for him.
-Married to Claude for fifty-five years, Dolly lost her fight to breast cancer in 1992 and passed away.
+Married to Claude for fifty-five years, Dolly lost her fight to breast cancer in 1992.

 In 1994, Claude W. Ahrens established the Dolly Ahrens Achievement Scholarship Award.
-Since 1994, a scholarship in memory of the late Dolly Ahrens has been made available each year for a minimum of ten graduating seniors of Grinnell High School.
+For thirty years, from 1994 to 2023 , a scholarship in memory of the late Dolly Ahrens has been made available each year for a minimum of ten graduating seniors of Grinnell High School.

 The awards, up to $2,500 each, may be used for any post-secondary education or training deemed acceptable by the selection committee.
 The scholarship money must be used within one year after graduation from Grinnell High School.